andrewtweber/laravel-etsy/README.md

 ## Recommendations

 * Make sure to add some policies for the `Shop` and `ShopItem` classes.
 * Some sample Nova models are supplied, copy them into your `app/Nova` folder.

+## TODO

+* Not sure if the observers can be registered in the package service provider, especially if the model classes are overridden.